 After living the camping life for a few nights and tearing it up in the town we decided to all check into a hotel for Kevo’s last few days.
 After checking out a few places we stumbled upon Calalu Bungalows off the main road in Viejo.
 Falling in love with their pool and awesome bungalows we booked a few rooms and moved in!
 The outdoor kitchen was awesome, the showers were amazing and the a/c during the night was the real treat.
 We slept clean and fresh the whole night and woke up dry!
 For the next few days we cruised on some rented bikes, enjoyed all the beaches in the area, had great snacks at Salsa Brava, loved the cool dips in the pool and had good old fashion fun playing cards and just hanging out.

-After our blissful stay at the Calalu Bungalows Dan, Tiffany and Bella had to head North and make their way back to States and Kevo had to catch his flight back.
-Rather then driving him back to San Jose we convinced him to book a small flight from Limon that morning of his flight and said our “see ya laters”.
-It was an awesome visit and exploration of another great area with Kevo.
-The three of us are always looking at new places as a potential of us wanting to live there and we all agreed that week that Puerto Viejo was on the top of the list.
-The overall vibe of Puerto Viejo was all up our alleys and there was nothing not to love about the lush jungle on the golden sand beaches.
+After our blissful stay at the Calalu Bungalows Dan, Tiffany and Bella had to head North and make their way back to the States and Kevo had to catch his flight back.
+Rather then driving Kevo all the way back to San Jose we convinced him to book a small flight departing from Limon to get to San Jose.
+It was an awesome visit and exploration of another great area with all of us.
+The three of us are always looking at new places as a potential future place to live and we all agreed that Puerto Viejo, Costa Rica is now on the top of the list.
+The overall vibe of Viejo was up our alleys and there was nothing not to love about the lush jungle on the golden sand beaches.
 The waves could be big but in certain areas at certain times the beaches could get Caribbean calm.
 Rian and I didn’t realize how much we love calm waters!
-Airport drop offs are never easy but feeling like we are all a little closer to what we have been dreaming up felt exciting and good.
+Airport drop offs are never easy but this time around having the feeling like we are all a little closer to what we have been dreaming up felt really exciting and good.
 Summer was quickly approaching and time was going quick!

 Rian and I spent a little over a week in Puerto Viejo after Kevo and the gang left.
-We set up camp at Rocking J’s to be central, rented bikes and kept exploring.
-Chatting with people and spending more time in the areas we liked best gave us a better idea of what was going on.
+We set up camp at Rocking J’s where we rented bikes and kept exploring.
+Chatting with people and spending more time in the areas we liked gave us a better idea of what was going on.
 We meet some relators and checked out a few listings.
-As we checked out some listings we again noticed the trend of a lot of the already built homes being very over priced and typically seriously lacking in quality.
-We did notice there were somewhat decent land prices.
+As we checked out some listings we noticed the common trend like other places.
+The trench of expensive people are selling crap for.
+Homes and businesses are seriously lacking in quality and not price.
+We did notice there were somewhat decent land prices though…..

-The Caribbean rain and electricity at Rocking J’s made for great night sleep that week with the A/C cranking.
-This was the first time the whole trip that we had made a point to find electricity to use the A/C. Typically we had been really hot before but didn’t make it a point to find electricity just fot A/C so that’s how hot it was in Puerto Viejo.
+The Caribbean rain and electricity at Rocking J’s made for great night sleep that week.
+This was the first time the whole trip that we had made a point to find electricity to use the A/C Rian installed on the camper.
+We are usually pretty hot but never make it a point to find electricity for the A/C. So that is how hot it was in Puerto Viejo.
+Especially in the Summer.

-Time was ticking and July was quickly approaching!
+Time was ticking by and July was quickly approaching!
 Our Costa Rican trip so far was beach after beautiful mountain and wonderful people.
-Good thing we can go back!
-We knew we liked Costa Rica as a potential place to call home one day but we were not a hundred percent convinced.
-With that in mind we hit the road South towards Panama!
+There will never be enough time to truly see all of Costa Rica but we will sure try again in the future.
+Costa Rica was on our list of potential places to call home buuut at this point we are not a hundred percent convinced!
+Panama here we come!!